Inboxen/Inboxen/docs/getting_started.rst

 .. note::

-    You'll have to enable Memcache in your ``settings.ini`` file before using it.
+    You'll have to enable Memcache in your ``inboxen.config`` file before using it.
 The same applies to using a different Celery broker.

 Always pin your dependencies!